cs1302uga/cs1302-minesweeper-alpha/README.md

 ## Submission Instructions

-You will still be submitting your project via Nike.
-Make sure your project files are on `nike.cs.uga.edu`.
+You will still be submitting your project via Odin.
+Make sure your project files are on `odin.cs.uga.edu`.
 Change into the parent directory of your project directory and let `PROJ_DIR` represent the name of your project directory in the instructions provided below.
 If you've followed the instructions provided in this document, then the name of your project directory